boolesrings/boolesrings.org/Comments.md

 title: Comments
 ---

+* **Comments for Joel David Hamkins** [Comment on Plenary talk, 16th International Congress of Logic, Methodology and Philosophy of Science and Technology, CLMPST 2019, Prague by gentzen](http://jdh.hamkins.org/clmpst-2019-prague/#comment-10502)
 * **Comments for Joel David Hamkins** [Comment on Plenary talk, 16th International Congress of Logic, Methodology and Philosophy of Science and Technology, CLMPST 2019, Prague by Joel David Hamkins](http://jdh.hamkins.org/clmpst-2019-prague/#comment-10501)
 * **Comments for Joel David Hamkins** [Comment on The foundation axiom and elementary self-embeddings of the universe by Ember Edison](http://jdh.hamkins.org/foundation-axiom-and-self-embeddings-of-the-universe/#comment-10499)
 * **Comments for Joel David Hamkins** [Comment on Plenary talk, 16th International Congress of Logic, Methodology and Philosophy of Science and Technology, CLMPST 2019, Prague by gentzen](http://jdh.hamkins.org/clmpst-2019-prague/#comment-10492)